lu-zero/autotools-rs/README.md

 It is based on [cmake-rs](https://github.com/alexcrichton/cmake-rs) and the API tries to be as similar as possible to it.

+For Emscripten targets like "wasm32-unknown-emscripten", `configure` and `make` invocations are passed as arguments to `emconfigure` and `emmake` respectively as described in the [Emscripten docs](https://emscripten.org/docs/compiling/Building-Projects.html#integrating-with-a-build-system).

 ``` toml
 # Cargo.toml
 [build-dependencies]